peterzan/ILETP/press-kit/FAQ.md

 ---
 ## Is ILETP a product or a research project?
 ILETP is intentionally released as a research platform and reference implementation, not a finished product.
-It is designed to explore how trust, provenance, and user agency can be preserved in multi-agent AI systems, and to provide a foundation others can build on.
+It is designed to explore how trust, provenance, and user agency can be preserved in inter-LLM systems, and to provide a foundation others can build on.

 ---

 ## Why does ILETP focus on inter-LLM collaboration instead of a single “best” model?
 As AI systems become more capable and more autonomous, trust becomes harder, not easier to establish.
-ILETP treats disagreement between models as a meaningful signal rather than a failure, allowing users to see where models align, where they diverge, and why.
+ILETP treats disagreement between models as a meaningful signal (divergence is a feature) rather than a failure, allowing users to see where models align, where they diverge, and why.
 This inter-LLM approach makes uncertainty visible and decisions more defensible.

 ---